Tired of Entrepreneurs Talking About 6- and 7-figures?

 I want you to KEEP sharing those 6 and 7-figure stories.
 Here are four reasons why

-- Revenue generation and money management are two completely different skills sets.
+- Revenue generation and money management are two completely different skill sets.
 Having one but not the other doesn’t completely negate the fact that you have the ability to sell and generate loads of money.
-Yes, ideally, I’d love to learn from someone who has the ability to both MAKE money and to KEEP it, but there is still a lot to learn about sales, lead generation, and conversions from someone who knows how to do it.
+Yes, ideally, I’d love to learn from someone who has the ability to both MAKE money and KEEP it, but there is still a lot to learn about sales, lead generation, and conversions from someone who knows how to do it.

 - Revenue is a metric.
 It’s up to you to place the context around it.
 As most people who have money will tell you, it’s not a direct measurement of success.
 It’s definitely not a measure of happiness.
 It is, however, an important business metric.
 We’re in business to make money, and you need revenue to get to profit.